 And that's the only lasting thing you can create.”

-However one that most of us take for granted, is that for the scoundrels who imbibe the Devil’s lettuce, the sensation reportedly involves getting light-headed, or flying, or simply… getting high.
-And curiously, this scourge of modern civilizations and all decent, civilized, societies is thought to have emerged – you might wanna take a hit first here – on the Tibetan Plateau, the Roof of the World.
+However one that most of us take for granted, is that all across the entire globe, for the scoundrels who imbibe the Devil’s lettuce, no matter what language they’re speaking the sensation reportedly involves a feeling of lightness, or flying, or simply… getting high.
+And curiously, this scourge of modern civilizations and all decent, civilized, societies is thought to have originally emerged – you might wanna take a hit first here – on the Tibetan Plateau, the Roof of the World.

 But to be fair to our most recent common ancestors (MRCAs), the protohominids who hadn’t yet acclimated to the altitude of the Roof of the World, the sticky-icky of 7mya would’ve been neither particularly sticky nor icky.
 As any old stoner will tell you, even the weed of just a few decades ago was far tamer than today’s bespoke hydroponic strains that can send you straight up a giraffe’s ass faster than you blink.
 Reportedly.